 My name is Marcella Maggio, in 2018 I launched It’s My Life, a business built on the statement I frequently heard youth use whenever I questioned their behaviors or beliefs:

 Regardless of home or neighborhood, youth claimed their life was their own but their conviction was never convincing.
 Instead I heard doubt and wanted to understand why.

 In 2008, I began conducting research with diverse communities and theorized why youth hide behind this blanket statement, and how it negatively affects their relationships.

 Unsurprisingly, the results had me identifying with those who labeled themselves as "at-risk" or a "victim".
 As a survivor of ACEs, I understood what it felt like to grow up in a home and neighborhood where I felt unseen and unheard.
 I recognized my former self in their responses, but what I didn't find was their resilience.

-Inspired by their words, I created programs, activities, and discussions with trauma-informed, resilient-focused approaches to empower participants to usher empathy and eradicate ACEs in their neighborhoods by becoming Trusted Adults and joining forces with other Trusted Adults.
+Inspired by their words, I created programs, activities, and discussions with trauma-informed, resilience-focused approaches to empower participants to usher empathy and eradicate ACEs in their neighborhoods by becoming Trusted Adults.

 ABOUT, Marcella Maggio